For the Birds Radio Program

 - Snowy Owls Part I (Oct.
 27, 2015)

-We know a lot more about Snowy Owl migration today than we did in the 1970s, but the more we learn, the more we realize we still don’t know.Duration: 4′31″ Related blog post
+We know a lot more about Snowy Owl migration today than we did in the 1970s, but the more we learn, the more we realize we still don’t know.Duration: 4′31″ Related blog post with transcript

 - Gray Jays: The Black Labs of the Bird World (Oct.
 19, 2015)

 Laura makes some comparisons to explain why Gray Jays could be considered the Black Labs of the bird world, and also explains some of the ways that they are different from dogs.
+UPDATE: The proper name for this bird is now the Canada Jay.

 - Red-eyed Vireo, Part II: After I fell in love (Oct.
 13, 2015)

-What made Laura Erickson fall in love with a nondescript bird whose song is often dismissed as monotonous?Duration: 4′54″ Related blog post
+What made Laura Erickson fall in love with a nondescript bird whose song is often dismissed as monotonous?Duration: 4′54″ Related blog post with transcript

 - Red-eyed Vireo, Part I: Before I fell in love (Oct.
 12, 2015)

-Like several characters in literature, Laura spent a lot of time with a bird before she realized she was in love.Duration: 4′52″ Related blog post
+Like several characters in literature, Laura spent a lot of time with a bird before she realized she was in love.Duration: 4′52″ Related blog post with transcript

 - Snail Kite: The Bad News (Oct.
 7, 2015)